|

 The elf looked up at her, his startling blue eyes burning with

-her back.
+going to bring her back.

 Hentmirë nodded.
 I knew you would say that,

 she said.
-When are we leaving?
+When do we leave?

 |